How To Make Peace With Your Past: 8 Steps To Letting Go

 Steps on how to make peace with your past and move forward

-Step 1: Write down all of the bad memories, irrespective of how painful they may have been
+Step 1: Revisit all of the bad memories, irrespective of how painful they may have been

-This step requires you to revisit the past experience/s that is the core or the root of your current issues or problems in life.
 This was the hardest part for me.
 By revisiting the painful moments or periods and finding resolution with it, you’ll see a huge healing transformation.
-This is basically the idea of regression therapy.
+This is what primal therapy is all about!